son-n-pham/Agile-Web-Development/Javascript.md

 - "attributes" keyword can be used to have the list of all attributes of the element.
 - "getAttribute" is to get the value of the given attributes in the list from "attributes" keyword.
 Syntax: ...getAttribute("href");
 - "setAttribute" is to set the attribute.
 Syntax: ...setAttribute("href", "www.google.com")

+## Working with classes

+Below are the common methods to work with class in html element
+- .classList.add()
+- .classList.remove()
+- .classList.toggle()
+- .classList.contains()

+## Coordinating in web browser

+<a href="javascript/13-Advanced-DOM-Bankist/starter copy/index.html">Go to SmoothScrolling to learn more about Coordinating</a>

+## Working with Events

+<a href="javascript/13-Advanced-DOM-Bankist/starter copy/index.html">Go to WORKING WITH EVENTS, EVENT CAPTURING, BABBLING</a>